Termites

 -

-Formosan Termite (Coptotermes formosanus) - less common but aggressive when present
+Formosan Termite (Coptotermes formosanus): less common but very aggressive

 Termites Behavior and Biology